Updated: June 2015

 1. Government of Pakistan: Nawaz Sharif of the Pakistan Muslim League-Nawaz (PML-N) replaced Yusuf Raza Gilani as Prime Minister after parliamentary elections in May 2013.
 Mamnoon Hussain—a long-time member of the PML-N—was elected as President on July 30, 2013.

 2. The Inter-Services Intelligence (ISI): Pakistan’s largest intelligence service was established in 1948.
 The ISI gathers domestic and foreign intelligence, is mandated to bolster intelligence sharing between the different branches of the armed forces and conducts covert offensive operations.

-3. Pakistani Armed Forces: The Pakistani Armed forces includes an army, navy and air force and has a reserve force of 500,000.
-It also has a substantial paramilitary group, the Pakistan Rangers, who work on defensive tasks in border regions.
-The National Guard, the Frontier Corps, the Maritime Security Agency, the Coast Guard and the Anti-Terrorist Elite Force are also considered paramilitary agencies.
+3. Pakistani Armed Forces: The Pakistani Armed Forces includes an army, navy and air force and has a reserve force of 500,000.
+It also has a substantial paramilitary group, the Pakistan Rangers, to take on defensive tasks in border regions.
+The National Guard, the Frontier Corps, the Maritime Security Agency, the Coast Guard and the Anti-Terrorist Elite Force are other paramilitary agencies.
 The Pakistani Armed Forces has significant military capacity, including tanks, artillery and missiles.
-According to The Military Balance 2013, the Armed Forces are comprised of:
+According to The Military Balance 2014, the Armed Forces are comprised of:

 - Army: 550,000

 - Navy: 23,800

 - Air Force: 70,000